Survive 2026, thrive in 2027

-No company’s Risk Register included scenarios where major world crises segued, almost seamlessly, one into the other.
-It is almost as if the world wars of the 20th century are repeating themselves, but in a new guise mainly as economic warfare.
-For business leaders the pressure is great, even more so if you have active external shareholders.
-Trying to forecast the future and create a flexible business plan that allows for it, has never been so difficult. in the light of all this, it is quite understandable if your resilience has been tested to the limit.
-Many in your team, will be feeling the same.
+No company’s Business Risk analysis included scenarios where major world crises segued, almost seamlessly, one into the other.
+It is almost as if the world wars of the 20th century are repeating themselves, but in a new guise, economic warfare as well as armed warfare.
+For business owners the pressure is great.
+Never has the mantra been truer; Revenue is vanity, Profit is sanity and CASH is KING.

 To bring these words to life, this is what client Tim Long, owner at emerging legal software house Zylpha, wrote about Simon Greenly.

-I started Zylpha in the early 2000s.
-Later, I was introduced to Simon by my accountant, who suggested that I would benefit from external input.
+I started Zylpha in post 2000.
+Much later, I was introduced to Simon by my accountant, who suggested that I would benefit from external input.
 At our first meeting, Simon listened a great deal and somehow seemed to make sense of the tangled web of thoughts, concerns and questions that I had.
 By the end of our first formal meeting he was asking questions that I had never quite managed to articulate.
 He helped me prioritise a list of things that needed to be done.
 He identified quickly that I didn’t like anything to do with admin.
-He told me in no uncertain terms that no matter much I didn’t enjoy it, amongst other things, I was to make sure that the finance function really clicked (“Just make sure the invoices are sent out, and paid on time”).
+He told me in no uncertain terms that no matter much I didn’t enjoy it, amongst other things, I was to make sure that the finance function really clicked and I had a working score board.

 Simon has a sixth sense when it comes to business.
 He will identify an issue, an opportunity or a character trait quickly, usually well before anyone else, and be ready with options to debate.
 He would ask the questions that I wished I hadn’t been asked.
 In this way, I was able to learn how to improve my business.